andrei-k/terminal-portfolio/README.md

 # 💻 Terminal Style Portfolio Website

-A modified and personized version of [LiveTerm](https://github.com/Cveinnt/LiveTerm) for my personal website.
+A modified version of [LiveTerm](https://github.com/Cveinnt/LiveTerm) for my personal website.
 Please see the creator's repo for more info and to generate a similar website.

 ## Credit